The Flying Tiger FAQ

 • Carl Molesworth, Sharks Over China: The 23rd Fighter Group in World War II (Brassey's 1994)

-For books specifically about the AVG, see my Flying Tiger bibliography at this website.
+For books specifically about the AVG, see my Flying Tiger bibliography at a related website.

-Tragically, many records were destroyed in a fire.
+A serviceman or his heirs can get a copy of his military records from the National Personnel Records Center, (Military Personnel Records), 9700 Page Avenue, St Louis MO 63132-5100.
+Sadly, many of its records were destroyed in a fire.
 You may be able to reconstruct your veteran's records if you provide details about his service.
 All this will be explained in the reply you get from St. Louis.

 Back to top